Myrtillocactus geometrizans f. cristatus P.V.Heath

 How to Grow and Care

-Myrtillocactus are semi-hardy, make sure that your cactus is not exposed to temperatures below 25 °F (-4 °C), or they may die.
+Myrtillocactus are semi-hardy, make sure your cactus is not exposed to temperatures below 25 °F (-4 °C), or they may die.
 Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).

 Since they are big-sized plants, they need plenty of space for their roots.
 Repotting should be done every other year or when the plant has outgrown its pot.